 Ativan and Alcohol Experience

-Can you drink with Ativan?
 Ativan is a prescribed drug, yet it can still be misused.
 Alcohol is one of the drugs that is frequently abused along with benzodiazepines like Ativan.
 Because both Ativan and alcohol depress the central nervous system, combining them can be fatal and result in decreased breathing, profound sleepiness, coma, and death.

 Can You Drink With Ativan?

-Given that alcohol and Ativan both have similar effects on the body and brain, consuming both at the same time can intensify those effects, sometimes with fatal results.
+Given that alcohol and Ativan, both have similar effects on the body and brain, consuming both at the same time can intensify those effects, sometimes with fatal results.
 They can both slow breathing and the heart rate while also inhibiting the central nervous system.
 The combined effects of the two substances may be stronger than if either were taken separately.

 - You should not use benzos if you have Narrow-Angle Glaucoma, Severe Respiratory Insufficiency, Myasthenia Gravis, or are allergic to Valium or a similar medication.